Henryka Sienkiewicza Street: Tenement at 15

 Nr.15, like Nr.13, belonged initially to the same person, Wilhelm Schmidt, a restaurateur at "12 Wilhelmstraße" (16 Focha street).
-In 1900, it changed hands: Gustav Schmidt became its owner.
-A restaurateur too, he lived at nearby "18 Elisabethstaße" (35 Śniadeckich street).
+In 1900, it changed hands: its new owner was Gustav Schmidt, another restaurateur living at nearby "18 Elisabethstaße" (35 Śniadeckich street).

-Renovated in the late 2010s, the facade offers beautiful plastered pediments above the openings and corbel tables beneath the eaves.
+Renovated in the late 2010s, the facade displays plastered pediments above the openings and corbel tables beneath the eaves.